wicketstuff/core/jdk-1.7-parent/stateless-parent/README.md

 ## Usage

 Stateless components and behaviors follows the same rules and convetion of their standard stateful version shiped with Wicket.
 Therefore you will find different handler method like ``onSubmit`` or ``onClick`` that provide an instance of ``AjaxRequestTarget`` to refresh components markup.
 Such components must have a markup id in order to be manipulated via JavaScript.

 However, calling ``setOutputMarkupId``  on a component is not enough.
-Since we are working with a stateless page, the id of the components to refresh must be unique but also *static*, meaning that it should not depend on page instance.
+Since we are working with a stateless page, the id of the component to refresh must be unique but also *static*, meaning that it should not depend on page instance.
 In other word, the id should be constant through different instances of the same page.

 By default Wicket generates markup ids using a session-level counter and this make them not static.
 Hence, to refresh component in a stateless page we must provide them with static ids, either setting them in Java code (with ``Component.setMarkupId``) or simply writing them directly in the markup.